All Episodes

 So I think this is lost hope.

-So eventually, Professor, the United States might as well amend the Constitution and remove the Fourth Amendment because it simply could not be enforced any longer at a point soon to come.
+So eventually, Professor, the United States might as well amend the Constitution and remove the Fourth Amendment because it simply could not be enforced any longer at a point soon to come?

 You know, maybe I may be wrong.

-I haven't seen any signs of that outcry yet.
+Haven't seen any signs of that outcry yet.

 Sorry?

-I haven't seen many signs of that outcry yet.
+Haven't seen many signs of that outcry yet.

 No, me neither.

-There's always some information leaks, people complain a little bit, it goes to the newspaper and then it's forgotten the next day.
+It goes to the newspaper and then it's forgotten the next day.

-All right, let's go back to Skype and say, Billy, hello.
+Let's go back to Skype and say, Billy, hello.

-Hello, Art Bell.
+Hello, Art Bill.

 Yes, sir.